Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 Lakota in exchange for buffalo hides and meat.

-These tribes usually communicated using the Plains Sign Language.
+These tribes usually communicated using sign language.

 The Hidatsas also fought wars with other tribes.
 Plains Indian tribes treated war differently than